Brazil's governors press Bolsonaro for more coronavirus support

 Sao Paulo Governor Joao Doria, who campaigned alongside Bolsonaro in 2018 but has become one of his chief critics during the public health crisis, said he expected to see concrete federal aid measures implemented within 72 hours.

-Bolsonaro is under growing pressure to improve his handling of the outbreak, which he initially labeled a “fantasy” and continues to characterize as “a little flu.”
+Bolsonaro is under growing pressure over his handling of the outbreak, which he initially labeled a “fantasy” and continues to characterize as “a little flu.”

 Across cities, protesters have been banging pans in almost nightly protests, and Bolsonaro’s support is down in opinion polls, with Brazilians clearly favoring the governors’ response.

-After Bolsonaro blasted some governors on Wednesday for the “crime” of shutting down many businesses amid the outbreak, the president undermined their efforts with a decree on Thursday exempting churches from closure orders, heeding requests from evangelical leaders, an important constituency for him.
+After Bolsonaro blasted some governors on Wednesday for the “crime” of shutting down businesses amid the outbreak, he undermined their efforts with a decree on Thursday exempting churches from closure orders, heeding requests from evangelical leaders, an important constituency for the president.

 In Sao Paulo, the country’s most populous state, which has been most stricken by the epidemic, Doria recommended that churches close their doors for 60 days.

-Reporting by Lisandra Paraguassu in Brasilia, Rodrigo Viga Gaier in Rio de Janeiro and Eduardo Simoes in Sao Paulo; Writing by Gabriel Stargardter; Editing by Brad Haynes, Bill Berkrot and Peter Cooney
+Reporting by Lisandra Paraguassu and Ricardo Brito in Brasilia, Rodrigo Viga Gaier in Rio de Janeiro and Eduardo Simoes in Sao Paulo; Writing by Gabriel Stargardter; Editing by Peter Cooney, Stephen Coates and Daniel Wallis